Stephen219/printf/README.md

 - `main.h`: This header file includes the function prototypes for the custom `printf` function and any other necessary declarations.

 - `main.c`: This file contains an example program that demonstrates the usage of the custom `printf` function  (`_printf`).
 It is mainlty used to test the functionality of the programme using the various format specifiers.
+- `_printf.c`: this is the file containing the implementation of the custom printf  it has the printf function.

 ## How to Compile and Run